Elnix90/Youtube-Downloader/README.md

   - Maintain lists of skipped or failed videos for review.

 - **Metadata & Lyrics**
-  - Automatically extract artist, title, and uploader information.
+  - Can automatically extract artist, title, and uploader information.
   - Fetch lyrics with [syncedlyrics](https://github.com/moehmeni/syncedlyrics) (no token or api required)
-  - Clean up messy YouTube titles (removes “lyrics”, “nightcore”, “official video”, etc.).
+  - Can automaticlaly add an album to your file, depending on what's inside the filename and author name

 - **Error Handling**
   - Detects and skips private videos.
   - Keeps track of failed downloads in separate log files.
-  - Gracefully handles API errors from YouTube or Genius.

 ---